General Learning of the Electric Response of Inorganic Materials: Theory

 where $E_0$ is the zero-field energy and $\Omega$ the cell volume~\cite{nunes-gonze-2001,souza-iniguez-vanderbilt-2002}.
 This functional permits direct optimisation of field-polarised states and yields forces and stresses at fixed~$\mathbf E$.

 Within density-functional perturbation theory (DFPT), linear-response equations for first-order wavefunctions under atomic displacements or homogeneous fields provide access to the complete set of dielectric, piezoelectric, and vibrational properties at zero field without performing finite differences~\cite{gonze_dynamical_1997}.
+In this work, we use DFPT quantities as labels and as a reference for assessing our learned model.